 In a medium [large] frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the seafood and cook, turning once, until lightly browned but not yet cooked through, 1 to 2 minutes per side.
 Transfer to a plate.
 Do not clean the pan.

 Cook the vegetables; finish the seafood and rice

 In the same pan used for the seafood, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
-Add the onion and green beans, season generously with salt and pepper, and cook, stirring occasionally, until starting to soften, 5 to 7 minutes.
+Add the onion, season generously with salt and pepper, and cook, stirring occasionally, until starting to soften, 3 to 5 minutes.
+Add the green beans and cook, stirring occasionally, until crisp-tender, 2 to 3 minutes.
 Stir in the garam masala and cook until fragrant, about 1 minute.

 To the pot with the rice, stir in as many jalapeños as you like.

 Transfer the jalapeño rice to individual bowls.
 Top with the seafood, green beans, and sauce and serve.

 - Rinse the rice.

 - Measure the water for the rice and vegetables.